barryclark/jekyll-now/_posts/2017-02-14-opening-up-security.md

 ## Why I believe you should ignore all of the above problems

 Implementing Vault into your team, into their mindsets and then into your stack is really not a simple task.
-It is not a "one click" solution to all of your security concerns and it is by no means a silver bullet of increased security.
+It is not a "one click" solution to all of your security concerns, and it is by no means a silver bullet of increased security.
 What using a secret storage solution like Vault really does well, is help to change the mindset of how some developers in your team might think about security, and responsibility for security.

 I recognise that this article has been very much based around "perfect" environments, cloud hosted, immutable infrastructure, every neck-bearded hipster term going, and I am certain that most people reading this, don't run in that kind of environment.
 That doesn't mean that you should be put off using Vault.

-Vault is no more complex on a physically based environment, if anything it is quite a bit easier.
-Vault really does not like being an ephemeral service, so treating it as such in a docker container, causes you some headaches you were not originally expecting.
+Vault (and other tools like it) can solve real business problems effectively, and very inexpensively, but they require some up-front inevestment of time to understand how they work, and from that, how you should integrate them into your workflows.

 ## Conclusion